 Second, people’s views and opinions aren’t completely fixed.
 Instead, it’s pretty clear that politicians can be persuaded to do things.
 In the US, spending on federal lobbying reaches around $4 billion a year, mainly spent by for-profit corporations and trade associations.
 Assuming this lobbying wasn’t a complete waste of money, this suggests that these corporations made at least $4 billion in profit in 2022, as a result of changing the actions of the US federal government.

-And so it’s not surprising that when we’ve spoken to people working in and around governments, we’ve found that people have actually had the opportunity to influence things even in junior roles, if they have the skills.
+And so it’s not surprising that when we’ve spoken to people working in and around governments, we’ve found that people have actually had the opportunity to influence things even in junior roles, if they had the skills.

-In the US, we spoke to a number of mid-level and senior federal employees, and most were able to give us an example of how they had a large positive impact through their role.
+In the US, we spoke to a number of mid-level and senior federal employees and most were able to give us an example of how they had a large positive impact through their role.
 Some of their examples involved starting new impactful programs worth $10s of millions, saving Americans $100s of millions, or moving billions to something potentially more impactful.
 We haven’t vetted these stories, but they persuaded us that, at the very least, mid-level and senior federal employees feel as though they can sometimes have a large positive influence on the government.

 In the UK, one junior civil servant we spoke to determined how £250 million was spent in her policy area through careful discussions with senior civil servants — when ministers were only scrutinising larger chunks of money.

 And it’s not just in the executive.
 For example, in the US Congress, huge amounts of work are done by congressional staffers.
-“Ninety-five percent of the nitty-gritty work of drafting bills and negotiating their final form is now done by staff,” according to Senator Ted Kennedy.3
+“Ninety-five percent of the nitty-gritty work of drafting bills and negotiating their final form is now done by staff,” according to former Senator Ted Kennedy.3

 This all suggests that you can influence large institutions (even when you’re just getting started), and in particular: